 Go to a holiday concert

 December is a perfect time to see concerts in the city.
 Every year, the schedule at The Concertgebouw is packed with seasonal music.
 You can hear Bach’s Christmas Oratorio with the Netherlands Chamber Choir or see the Netherlands Philharmonic Orchestra perform festive favorites.
-The Choir of St John’s College Cambridge also performs a long list of classic Christmas songs.
+Other concerts include Handel’s Messiah and the German State Philharmonic Orchestra of Rheinland-Pfalz playing themes from Christmas and winter movies.

-The Theater Carre also has some performances filled with fun.
-December 10 brings the 7th annual “Sing Along Messiah” allowing group participation in the famous Hallelujah chorus.
-Also, from December 20 through January 7, the World Christmas Circus returns with award-winning clown acts, musical performers, and acrobats from around the world.
+The Theater Carre hosts the return of the unique World Christmas Circus from December 18, 2024 through January 5, 2025.
+The troupe includes award-winning clown acts, musical performers, and acrobats from around the world.
 It is very popular, so plan ahead if you want tickets.

 Take a day trip to Haarlem